-Given the questions I get on a regular basis about this, there seems to be an increased awareness from many points collectors these days that their points might expire if they don’t keep using their frequent flyer accounts.
+There seems to be an increased awareness from many points collectors these days that their points might expire if they don’t keep their frequent flyer accounts ‘active’.

-However many aren’t quite sure exactly what the policies of the different programs are, so I thought I’d round them up in a summary for quick reference.
+However, many aren’t quite sure exactly what the policies of the different programmes are.
+So here is a summary for quick reference.

-The key take-aways?
-The best policy locally is with Air New Zealand Airpoints, and the worst, Avianca LifeMiles – with a general global trend of expiring miles after around 18 months on inactivity.
+- The best policy locally is with Air New Zealand Airpoints and the worst, Avianca LifeMiles

 Oldest points are used first

 No expiry for Gold or Elite, or holders of most Airpoints branded credit cards (Westpac Airpoints Classic Mastercard, Business Mastercard and American Express Airpoints Platinum Card are the exceptions)